ziogit/ExpensesManager/README.md

 # ExpensesManager
-The Elephant in the Room
+The Elephant in the Room made a lot of damages